archesproject/arches/.github/CONTRIBUTING.md

 * Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 * Limit the first line to 72 characters or less
 * Make sure every commit references an issue, for example "improve contributing guidelines docs #1926"
-* When only changing documentation, include [ci skip] in the commit description
+* When only changing in-app help panels, include [ci skip] in the commit description

 ### <a name="documentation"></a> Contributing Documentation
 We greatly appreciate any help in adding to the Arches documentation.
 This could include creating example videos/workflows, to-do tasks, etc. We have two categories of documentation: